-Our client Bonfiglioli first engaged OKEL in September 2021 as they were keen to introduce a high efficiency warm air heating system that would provide heat to their main warehouse (25,000 sq. ft) in readiness for the winter months ahead.
+Bonfiglioli first engaged OKEL in September 2021 as they were keen to introduce a high efficiency warm air heating system that would provide heat to their main warehouse of 25,000ft² in readiness for the winter months ahead.

 At the time of OKEL’s site survey, it was identified that a large proportion of the warehouse space was in fact occupied by storage racking and with no temperature dependant stock.
-Therefore, rather than increased costs associated with heating the whole of the warehouse, the heating was to, instead, be centred mostly around the 2 production areas where warehouse operatives were present throughout the working day.
+Therefore, rather than increased costs associated with heating the whole of the warehouse, the heating was instead to be centred mostly around the 2 production areas where warehouse operatives were present throughout the working day.

-To ensure our warehouse heating design delivered the highest of efficiencies for our client and that they were not paying for wasted energy, we chose to include switch relays on each of the roller shutter entrance doors – when the roller shutter doors are opened the relays would send a signal to automatically switch the heater off, and only once the door was fully closed over would the heater turn back on. ,
+To ensure our warehouse heating design delivered the highest of efficiencies for Bonfiglioli and ensure they were not paying for wasted energy, we chose to include switch relays on each of the roller shutter entrance doors.
+When the roller shutter doors are opened the relays would send a signal to automatically switch the heater off, and only once the door was fully closed over would the heater turn back on.

 The warehouse heating installation was completed to schedule in the month of October so that our client could benefit from their new warehouse heating system in readiness for the colder weather setting in.

-Upon project completion, a full handover and demonstration of the new warehouse heating system took place with key members of our client – this included highlighting the various settings and functionalities, including the popular summer ventilation mode, so the client could get maximum benefit from the system throughout the year.
+Upon project completion, a full handover and demonstration of the new warehouse heating system took place with key members of staff, including highlighting the various functionalities, including the popular summer ventilation mode, so the client could get maximum benefit from the system throughout the year.

 To complete the final handover, gas safety commissioning certification and electronic operating user and maintenance guides for the heaters and controls were sent to our client to retain on file.